djl/mulder/README.markdown

 SETUP
 -----

-Mulder reads from an INI-style config file called `~/.mulder`.
+Mulder reads from a YAML config file called `~/.mulder`.
 Each section of this file corresponds to a single backup.

 ### Backup settings